HasmeetKaur/music-api/readme.md

 ![Alt](/ERD_Diagram.png "Logo")

 ### **MVP:**
-For our MVP, we wanted to create an API with full CRUD functionality.with 6x classes:
+For our MVP, we wanted to create an API with full CRUD functionality with 5x classes:

 * User
 * Playlist